Skip to main content

 Task

-The purpose of this project is to provide a proposal for an intervention to steer the creative-AI field towards a more ethical and inclusive future.
+The purpose of this project is to provide a proposal for an intervention that would steer the creative-AI field towards a more ethical and inclusive future.
 It can be, for instance, an ethical analysis tool for creative-AI developers, a method for artists to protect their work against unauthorised data scraping, an analysis of a dataset typically used for training generative AI models, a set of criteria for a (future) AI-fairness certification, or some other initiative for mitigating harm and promoting ethical and socially sustainable development and use practices in creative-AI domains.
+You can, for example, address questions of authorship/ownership, access/exclusion, enrichment/exploitation, fairness, or diversity in data and/or in art.
 The proposal can be targeted at creative-AI developers, artist communities, or other relevant stakeholder groups.

 Methods

 To ground your proposal in the current state of affairs, the project starts with an analysis or mapping of a selection of suitable AI-tools and/or their developer or user communities.
-The applicable methodology could include interviews and surveys, (n)ethnographies, or workshops, among others.
-You will then use this data to form your intervention proposal and evaluate the conditions in which it may be adopted.
-Critical reflection on the political, economic, technological, and ideological contexts of AI tools and AI art production and reception is encouraged, where applicable.
+You can e.g. conduct interviews or surveys, conduct an ethnographic study on online platforms, or organise workshops.
+This data will then inform your intervention proposal and evaluation of the conditions in which it may be adopted.
+Critical reflection on the political, economic, technological, and ideological contexts of AI tools and AI art production and reception is encouraged, wherever applicable.

 Initial references